 Get stuck into fast facts, or deep detail on this week’s hottest tech takes.

-Tech conglomerates are racing to launch their own AI chatbots to enhance their search engines, following the global success of Open AI’s ChatGPT.
+Microsoft and Google are in a race to launch AI chatbots to enhance search engines, following the success of Open AI’s ChatGPT.

 Some analysts see danger to Google if it falls behind in the tech AI build.

 Snapchat tops 750 million monthly active users

 Snapchat has announced that it reached 750 million monthly active users at an investor day.